DCsunset/pandoc-include/README.md

 ## Features

+* Include as raw blocks
+* Indent and dedent included contents
-* Partial include (since v1.0.0): Allow including only parts of the file using options
+* Partial include: Allow including only parts of the file using options
-* Code include (since v0.8.5): Allow using `!include` in code blocks
+* Code include: Allow using `!include` in code blocks
-* Unix style pathname (since v0.8.2)
+* Unix style pathname
-* Recursive include (since v0.4.0): It depends on `include-entry` header to work
+* Recursive include: It depends on `include-entry` header to work
-* Yaml header Merging (since v0.5.0):
+* Yaml header Merging:
 When an included file has its header, it will be merged into the current header.
 If there's a conflict, the original header of the current file remains.
-* Header include (since v0.6.0): Use `!include-header file.yaml` to include Yaml header from file.
+* Header include: Use `!include-header file.yaml` to include Yaml header from file.

 ## Installation